Bring the past alive in your classroom

 - Can be used to teach American history from Jamestown to the Civil War, social studies, civics, and careers in history fields, with cross-curricular ties to language arts, science, math, art, and music.

-- Contains 200+ resources, and new teaching materials will be added every month.
+- Contains 200+ resources and teaching materials.

 - Video programs have won 16 Emmy awards.
-All content is correlated to standards for all 50 states.

 - Searchable by keyword and browsable by era, theme, and subject.